lewagon/dotfiles/04-Front-End/04-Javascript-jQuery/08-Minesweeper/README.md

 Take some times to think of the rules of the game.
 How would you start?

 - The boilerplate grid is 2x2, maybe you should make it bigger?
-- What is behing each `unopened` tile?
+- What is behind each `unopened` tile?
 How do you store this information?
 - What happens when we left-click on a tile? right-click?
 - When do we win?
 When do we lose?